dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 ```

 ## Configuring and Connecting a Client (using the new ClientBuilder API)
-Client for connecting to a cluster of silos and sending requests to grains is configured programmatically via a `ClientBuilder` and various kinds of client side options.
-Option classes in orleans is well integrated with [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options), which can be loaded through files, environment variables etc. Please refer to [their docs]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)) for more information.
+A client for connecting to a cluster of silos and sending requests to grains is configured programmatically via a `ClientBuilder` and a number of supplemental option classes.
+Like silo options, client option classes follow the [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).

-For local development, please refer to below example on how to configure a client which connects to a cluster which has a local primary silo.
+For local development, please refer to the below example of how to configure a client for that case.

-`ClientBuilder` exposes more methods for configuring additional client features.
-After that `Build` method of the `ClientBuilder` object is called to get an implementation of `IClusterClient` interface.
-Finally, we call `Connect()` method on the returned object to connect to the cluster.

-You can create an empty console application project targeting .NET Framework 4.6.1 or higher for running a client or reuse the console application project you created for hosting a silo.
+It configures a client that would connect to a `loopback` silo.

 Add the `Microsoft.Orleans.Client` NuGet meta-package to the project.
+After you get comfortable with the API, you can pick and choose which exact packages included in `Microsoft.Orleans.Client` you actually need, and reference them instead.
 ```PowerShell
 PM> Install-Package Microsoft.Orleans.Client
 ```

+You need to configure `ClientBuilder` with a cluster ID that matches the one you specified for local silo and specify static clustering as your clustering choice pointing it to the gateway port of the silo
+*We are looking to improve the local development configuration experience down to a single method call before we release a final build of 2.0.0.*

+`ConfigureApplicationParts` call explicitly adds the assembly with grain interfaces to the application setup.

+After these steps are completed, we can build the client and `Connect()` method on it to connect to the cluster.

+You can create an empty console application project targeting .NET Framework 4.6.1 or higher for running a client or reuse the console application project you created for hosting a silo.

 Here is an example of how a client can connect to a local silo: